paul-hammant/tbd/content/game-changers/index.md

 open to any branching model and implementing teams chose differently.
 In the end, though, people's new found willingness to experiment with multiple parallel active branches won out, and we had some dark years for Trunk Based Development ahead (ignoring Google).

+## Mozilla's Tinderbox

+Mozilla had a service that compiled and tested bits and pieces of their opensource offerings together.
+That service was Tinderbox and it debuted for the public to see in 1997.
+Their source organization was single branch in the trunk style managed by CVS, and allowed individual developers to checkout and keep abreast of only the pieces they wanted/needed to.
+Tinderbox was the safety net that ensured everything was correct across all the whole trunk.
+It ran until it wouldn't scale any more in 2014{{< ext url="http://oduinn.com/blog/2014/06/04/farewell-to-tinderbox/" >}}.

 ## Extreme Programming's Continuous Integration (1999)